Muslim shopper reading a packaged food label in a supermarket aisle

 EU Halal Labelling Law

-The core position: No EU member state has established a harmonised legal definition of “halal” for food labelling at EU level.
+The core position: The EU has no harmonised legal definition of “halal” for food labelling.
 The same general prohibition on misleading labelling under Regulation 1169/2011 applies across all member states.

 Member state variations: Some EU member states have introduced national guidance or labelling frameworks.
 France, for example, has been the subject of significant legal and political debate about halal labelling standards, but no binding national legal definition has been enacted.
 Germany, the Netherlands, and the UK (pre-Brexit) were the primary markets where certifying bodies operated established schemes without any legal standard underpinning them.